2012 Michigan Men's Track & Field Roster

 Throughout his eight years of men's and women's collegiate pole vaulting experience, he has developed seven school record holders, 14 all-conference performers and three conference champions.

-In four seasons at Michigan, he has directed five athletes to 14 scoring performances at the Big Ten Championships, including one Big Ten champion.
+In six seasons at Michigan, he has directed six athletes to 15 scoring performances at the Big Ten Championships, including one Big Ten champion.
 He has also produced eight NCAA East Preliminary qualifiers, one five-time All-American and a multi-school record holder.

 In 2014, Conlon helped two-time tri-captain Kiley Tobel cap her career as a five-time All-American with her Second Team All-America performance at the NCAA Indoor Championships.
 Originally setting a new indoor pole vault school record in 2012, Tobel improved that record to 4.25 meters (13-11.25) in 2014.
 Following the season, Tobel was selected to the Capital One Academic All-America second team after being named an Academic All-District V second team member in 2012 and 2013.